 Every one of us would benefit from including healthy, nutritious food into our daily diets.
 However, some patients require a nutritional consultation more urgently due to certain conditions.
 If you have any of these following conditions, you would greatly benefit from undergoing a nutritional consultation.

-Chronic constipation refers to infrequent and hard to pass bowel movements that persist for a long time.
+Chronic constipation: Chronic constipation refers to infrequent and hard to pass bowel movements that persist for a long time.
 Changes in diet and a lifestyle modification are required in order to relieve constipation.
-Our dietitians will guide you in slowly introducing soluble fiber in your diet, because a sudden increase of fiber in large amount can cause bloating, gas and abdominal pain.
+Our dieticians will guide you in slowly introducing soluble fiber in your diet, because a sudden increase of fiber in large amount can cause bloating, gas and abdominal pain.